 In this week’s Face the State Flashback, we take you back to December 14, 1998, when Eyewitness News brought you a Patriots special, titled “A Conversation with the Krafts.”
 In it you’ll see Jeffrey Cole, the former moderator of Face the State now reporting in Philadelphia, Joe Tessitore, now with ESPN, and Eric Clemons, now with CTN.
 Along with me, we interviewed Robert Kraft and son Jonathan, and you’ll hear them talk about moving the team to Hartford.

-As you watch the interview, let me know what you think the Krafts were thinking.
+As you watch the interview below, let me know what you think the Krafts were thinking.

 Thirteen years later the legacy of the Patriots debacle still hangs over Connecticut.
 Hartford never again was pursued by an NFL team, and no doubt Kraft would block any attempt by any possible suitor.
 The collapse of the Patriots deal has also inhibited lawmakers and business leaders from making an all out effort to restore a major league sports team to the capital city.
 No one wants to get burned again, even if we are the biggest television market in the country without a professional team.
 Within a two year period, Connecticut twice showed its commitment to big league sports, with a big season ticket drive to save the Whalers in 1997, and again with the Patriots a year later.
 So many people signed up for season tickets for there was actually a waiting list.
 Despite those efforts and impressive shows of support, fans were left empty-handed.

 You can watch the entire Flashback right here: